PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 - The fact that abnormal psychology focuses on individual forms of irrational or dysfunctional behavior or contagions can be interpreted as an implicit acknowledgment of the fact that groups having these types of dynamics is in fact perfectly normal.
 Individuals are not irrational under this interpretation.
 Groups are.
 - People need a sense of purpose as it is crucial for group cohesion
 - This is why a lot of people get involved in particular causes, such as political ideologies or religions.
 They take things which are in many cases obviously irrational or dysfunctional and still have an instinct to run with it because it's an instinct that is advantageous in a group context for status signalling/boosting status

+Although there has been previous research suggesting that correcting misinformation may backfire, causing people to strengthen false misconceptions rather than reduce them, more recent research suggests that by and large citizens heed factual information, even when such information challenges their ideological commitments<ref>https://link.springer.com/article/10.1007/s11109-018-9443-y</ref><ref>https://skepticalscience.com/docs/DebunkingHandbook2020.pdf</ref>.

+A 2004 meta-analysis found that there is a sleeper effect, where a discounting piece of evidence is less persuasive immediately after exposure than it is later in time.
+The increase in persuasion is stronger when recipients of discounting cues have higher ability or motivation to think about the message<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3100161/</ref>.

+Confirmation bias is the tendency to seek or interpret evidence in ways that are partial to existing beliefs, expectations, or a hypothesis in hand<ref>https://journals.sagepub.com/doi/10.1037/1089-2680.2.2.175</ref>.
+This has been shown in the case of the evaluation of political arguments, where attitudinally congruent arguments are uncritically supported and evaluated as stronger than attitudinally incongruent arguments, which are counter-argued against<ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1540-5907.2006.00214.x</ref>.
+The latter can be referred to as a disconfirmation bias.
+This can lead to attitude polarization.
+Whether a person's prior belief is accompanied by emotional conviction affects the magnitude and form of the disconfirmation bias<ref>https://psycnet.apa.org/record/1996-01782-001</ref>.

 ### Are Beliefs Genetic?